agouy/straf/book/introduction.Rmd

 at different __loci__ across the genome.
 Indeed, these frequencies can vary widely among populations.

+In this context, STRAF has been designed to facilitate the analysis of __population data__ in forensic genetics.

 :::digression
 __Digression - Why STRs and not other markers?__

-Comparing to whole-genome sequencing.
-They have a high __power of discrimination__ because they have a much higher diversity (their mutation rate is higher than other common markers).
+Nowadays, it is easier and cheaper to generate whole-genome sequences.
+One could wonder why STRs are still so popular in forensic practice, and have not been replaced by SNPs that are easily generated from Next-Generation Sequencing (NGS) data.

+This is mainly due to the fact that STRs have a high mutation rate, therefore are more diverse in human populations.
+This explains their high __power of discrimination__.

+Furthermore, they can also be used in deciphering mixture components, a very common case in forensics.

+Finally, they can be combined in multiplex assays, which is convenient when low amounts of biological material can be recovered.

+For all these reasons, STRs remain the dominant marker used in forensic genetics.
 :::

-## STRAF and population data analysis {-}

-In this context, STRAF has been designed to facilitate the analysis of __population data__ in forensic genetics.